Michael-Strohmeier/effective-chainsaw/README.md

 # effective-chainsaw

-TLDR - final_kanji_vocab_set.csv contains ordered vocabulary containing kanji you are “taught” to write in Genki textbook series.
+TLDR - Genki_Kanji_Vocab.csv contains ordered vocabulary containing kanji you are “taught” to write in Genki textbook series.

 ## Motivation
 Learn kanji with vocabulary that is seen at some point in the book.
 I don’t like learning words that contain two new kanji at once.
 This list solves that problem.